Planning the Direction of Your Photography

 Think of your goals as the roadmap that defines the destination of where you want to be and the steps that you have to take along that journey to get to the destination.
 Setting goals is essential if you want to achieve the technical and artistic growth you desire in your photography.

 Goals assist you to define and zero in on specific techniques that may be required to achieve the level of artistic quality you want to develop.
-For example one of my goals in 2016 was to take my portrait photography to a more sophisticated level than I could achieve in the studio with simple backgrounds and props.
-This required me to develop a greater level of knowledge of photoshop and the art of composting multiple images to create the final image.
+For example, one of my personal photography goals in 2018 was to become more creative in the wedding shoots I was doing.
+This involved learning to shoot and become more confident in shooting with wider apertures.
+With a bit of research and a lot of practice, I was able to achieve the desired outcome.

 Tips for setting your photography goals